 Who Creates ETFs?

 At times, the ETF provider will utilize the skills of other financial entities by partnering with them to manage a new fund.
 This synergy may help produce a better exchange-traded product.

 How Are The Funds Assembled?

-The first step in the creation process is for an ETF sponsor or provider to decide which sector, commodity or market to track and then create a fund with the goal of emulating the underlying asset or representing index.
+The first step in the creation process is for an ETF sponsor or provider to decide which sector, commodity, or market to track.
+They will then create a fund with the goal of emulating the underlying asset or index.

 After finalizing the concept, the ETF provider files with the SEC to get the new fund approved.
-Factors that can affect the approval process include the use of derivatives such as futures or options, if the fund has a leveraged return, and the proposed management of the fund.
+Factors that can affect the approval process include the use of derivatives such as futures or options, whether or not the fund has a leveraged return, and the proposed management of the fund.

 In some cases, the ETF provider may work with another participant who procures the assets in a fund and holds them in a trust.
 The ETF provider may also choose to handle this responsibility in-house.

 Finally, the ETF sponsor will make several decisions that get the new ETF ready to hit the market.
 The ETF gets a symbol, a name, and a target launch date.
-Also, the ETF sponsor will make other decisions like where the new ETF will actually trade.
-From there it’s just a case of ringing the opening bell and the fund begins trading.
+The ETF sponsor will also decide which stock market the ETF will trade on.
+From there, it’s just a case of ringing the opening bell to officially begin trading the fund.